TheJimmyBlaze/TheJimmyBlaze.github.io/index.md

 - Inversion of Control, and Dependency Inject.
 - Blazor, and Bootstrap practice.
 - Json object serialization.
 - Platform for personal project planning and documentation.

+>(Get this as a .PDF)[https://github.com/TheJimmyBlaze/TheJimmyBlaze.github.io/blob/master/Resume.pdf]